A simple guide to differentiated teaching

-In this guide, we break down what differentiated teaching is and how you can easily and consistently implement this pedagogical approach in your everyday practice.
+In this article, we break down what differentiated teaching is and how you can easily and consistently implement this pedagogical approach in your everyday practice.

 What is differentiated teaching?